 If we still do not understand the more complex poses, I have found it helpful to come back and look at those same issues while in Tadasana.

 Tadasana is to our practice as a pearl is to a diamond.
 It helps us to discover and appreciate subtleties, to deflate our egotistic focus on achieving more spectacular postures, and to appreciate that there are challenges in every pose.
-(If you held Tadasana all day it would be very challenging both physically and mentally!)
+(If you hold Tadasana for an extended period time you soon discover it can be very challenging both physically and mentally!)

 The more you practice, the more subtleties you will find in Tadasana, as did BKS Iyengar.
 Do you want to read more about Tadasana?
 Here are two more articles that I found interesting.